 4. Listening and speaking should be learned and practiced first.

-In my high school and college foreign language classes, I was only introduced to reading and writing, and there was very little of listening and speaking.
-I learned next to nothing about the phonetics of the languages, and hence had difficulty with pronunciation, speaking, and reading aloud.
+In high school and college foreign language classes, I was only introduced to reading and writing, and there was very little listening and speaking.
+I learned next to nothing about the phonetics of the languages and hence had difficulty with pronunciation, speaking, and reading aloud.
 I remember not having much fun learning these languages by only reading.
-Learning listening and speaking first in my Mandarin class was very challenging but also a lot of fun.
-After learning the basic sounds and tones, we started learning daily dialogs based on real life situations.
-I remember memorizing the dialog the night before, and then reciting it in class the next morning in the form of a role play with another student.
-Memorization and practice with dialogs helped me greatly in creating my own original sentences and conversations.
+Learning to listen and speak first in my Mandarin class was very challenging but also a lot of fun.
+After learning the basic sounds and tones, we started learning daily dialogs based on real-life situations.
+I remember memorizing the dialog the night before and then reciting it in class the next morning in the form of a role play with another student.
+Memorization and practice with dialogs helped me greatly in creating my original sentences and conversations.

 5. Reading and writing should be introduced after listening and speaking.

 I am a firm believer that reading and writing should only be taught after the student knows the sounds and basic sentence structure of the language.
-This approach would parallel that of a child learning his own native language.
-If a person learns reading and writing first, he or she will probably have problems with pronunciation, intonation and/or tones.
-Furthermore, in the learning of a non-English alphabet or characters like Thai and Mandarin, it will be extremely hard for the student to be learning listening, speaking, reading, and writing at the same time.
-The student should begin by reading and writing only the words or characters that he is able to speak.
+This approach would parallel that of a child learning his native language.
+If a person learns reading and writing first, he or she will probably have problems with pronunciation, intonation, and/or tones.
+Furthermore, in the learning of a non-English alphabet or characters like Thai and Mandarin, it will be extremely hard for the student to be learning listening, speaking, reading, and writing skills at the same time.
+The student should begin by reading and writing only the words or characters that he can speak.